 Type of Business

 What type of business do you want to form?
-You can choose to form domestic or foreign Corporation or any other business like a domestic or foreign limited liability company, partnership, Limited Partnership (LP), Limited Liability Partnerships (LLP), and Professional Associations.
+You can choose to form a domestic or a foreign Corporation or any other business like a domestic or foreign limited liability company, partnership, Limited Partnership (LP), Limited Liability Partnerships (LLP), and Professional Associations.
 The first step towards company incorporation in Ohio is choosing the type of business you want to form.

 Business Entity Name